DocNow/twarc/README.md

     twarc filter --locations "\-74,40,-73,41" > tweets.jsonl

+Use can use the `lang` command line argument to pass in a [ISO 6730-1] language code to limit to, and since the filter stream allow you to filter by one more languages it is repeatable.
+So this would collect tweets that mention paris or madrid that were made in French or Spanish:

+    twarc filter paris,madrid --lang fr --lang es

-If you combine options they are OR'ed together.
-For example this will collect tweets that use the blacklivesmatter or blm hashtags and also tweets from user
+If you combine filter and follow options they are OR'ed together.
+For example this will collect tweets that use the blacklivesmatter or blm hashtags and also tweets from user CNN:
-CNN:

     twarc filter blacklivesmatter,blm --follow 759251 > tweets.jsonl

+But combining locations and languages will result effectively in an AND.
+For example this will collect tweets from the greater New York area that are in Spanish or French:

+    twarc filter --locations "\-74,40,-73,41" --lang es --lang fr

 ### Sample